platformatic/platformatic/docs/packages/sql-openapi/api.md

 ## GET and POST parameters

-Some APIs needs the `GET` method, where parameters must be defined in the URL, or `POST/PUT` methods, where parameters can be defined in the `HTTP` request payload.
+Some APIs need the `GET` method, where parameters must be defined in the URL, or `POST/PUT` methods, where parameters can be defined in the `HTTP` request payload.

 ## Fields